airanmehr/SFSelect/README.md

 Learning Natural Selection from the Site Frequency Spectrum

-This repo includes two main programs:
+This repoository is forked from https://github.com/rronen/SFselect.
+It includes two main programs:

 1) SFselect.py -- a standalone program for applying pre-trained SVMs of the site frequency spectrum (SFS) to allele frequency data.
 The output is for each sliding genomic window a probability under the model that the window is evolving under a sweep.